- UCAS course code

 |Available as a free choice unit?||No|

 This course examines the ways in which objects, animals and people from across the empire were collected and exhibited in Modern Britain (c.
 1750-1939).
 During this period, private and public collections of art, artefacts, and living things grew exponentially as Britain’s empire expanded across the globe.
-Soldier, diplomats, missionaries and archaeologists looted, bought and received gifts in the empire, and their acquisitions were used and displayed in innovative ways in Britain.
-Objects were used to construct class and gender identities in homes, whilst the objects on show at public museums, zoos and world fairs promised to transport ordinary Britons to the far corners of the world.
+Soldiers, diplomats, missionaries and archaeologists looted, bought and received gifts in the empire, and their acquisitions were used and displayed in innovative ways in Britain.
+Objects were used to construct class and gender identities in homes, , whilst the objects on show at public museums, zoos and world fairs promised to transport ordinary Britons to the far corners of the world.
 With varying motives, government officials, commercial entrepreneurs and scientists organised exhibitions, but there was no guarantee the public would get the exhibition’s intended message.
 In this course students will examine the collection and exhibition of the empire to investigate Britain’s imperial relationships, contemporary attitudes toward empire and foreign cultures and the emergence of modern exhibitionary culture.

 This module is restricted to History programmes and History joint honours programmes (please check your programme structure for further details).

 - encourage students, through the case study of collections and exhibitions, to develop nuanced understandings of British imperialism

 - enable students to analyse how class, gender and race influenced people’s engagements with collections and exhibitions